otter606/sedml-validator/SedmlValidator/README.md

 ## SEDML validator project

-This is a Spring Boot webapp to validate SED-ML files.
+This is a Spring Boot webapp to validate [SED-ML](http://sed-ml.org "SED-ML homepage") files.

-It requires a Java 8  to run.
+It requires  Java 8  to run.

 ### Building and running

-You can checkout this project by
+You can checkout this project from

     https://github.com/otter606/sedml-validator.git